Skip to main content

 GrowthBook supports the following attribute data types:

-• Array of Strings - useful for things like "tags"
+• Array of Strings: Useful for data like tags

-• Array of Secure Strings - an array of secure strings useful for passing multiple values that you want to keep secure
+• Array of Secure Strings: Useful for passing multiple values that you want to keep secure

 Semantic Version Targeting